Multi-Site Gram-negative Surveillance Initiative (MUGSI)

 Goals and Objectives

 Working with laboratories in Monroe County, the surveillance team identifies carbapenem resistant organisms, as well as those resistant to third generation cephalosporins.
-Demographic data, as well as data about the nature of the identified bacterial culture are collected to identify potential risk factors for infection and to classify cases as Hospital-onset (HO), healthcare-associated community onset (HACO), or community-associated (CA).
-Selected isolates are sent to the Centers for Disease Control and Prevention (CDC) for further study.
+Demographic data and potential risk factors for infection and prior exposure to health care are collected.
+Selected isolates are sent to the CDC for further study.